CloudLabsAI-Azure/Solution-Accelerators/Smart-Spaces-Sustainability/Deployment/Deployment.md

 # Deployment Steps

-### Step 0 - Gather Pre-requisites:
+### Gather Pre-requisites:
-Be sure to follow the pre-requisites guidance in the this document: [Prerequisites.md](https://github.com/CloudLabsAI-Azure/Solution-Accelerators/blob/main/Smart-Spaces-Sustainability/Deployment/Prerequisites.md)
+Be sure to follow the pre-requisites guidance in the this document: [Prerequisites.md](https://github.com/CloudLabsAI-Azure/Solution-Accelerators/blob/main/Smart-Spaces-Sustainability/Deployment/Prerequisites.md).

 When you are ready to DEPLOY - Click on the **Deploy to Azure** button: